hellstorm-software/Kult-Rising/readme.md

 - created a new black plaster material
 - added apartment building to main island
     - adjusted foliage around apartment
+    - slightly increased the scale of all aparment buildings

 ----------------------------------------------------------